beniwtv/vr-streaming-overlay/README.md

 Linux notes
 -----------
-On Linux, Steam will not automatically add the SteamVR libraries to your $LD_LIBRARY_PATH variable.
-As such, when starting the overlay outside of Steam, it will fail to load the required libraries.
+On Linux, Steam may not automatically add the SteamVR libraries to your $LD_LIBRARY_PATH variable.
+If so, when starting the overlay outside of Steam, it may fail to load the required libraries.

 There are a couple of ways to fix this: